jbiatek/BSGRulebook/rulebook.md

 #### Piloting

 Any character with piloting in their skill set is allowed to fly a viper themselves.
 These characters have a piloting token in addition to their regular character token, used to represent which viper they are flying.
 These are manned vipers, as opposed to unmanned ones.

-While piloting, players have the option of using their Movement step to move their viper to an adjacent space area.
-During Movement, players can also land their viper and move to a ship location  at the cost of discarding 1 Skill Card (their viper goes back into the reserves).
-Whenever a pilot moves to a regular location, voluntarily or involuntarily, their ship returns to the Reserves unless otherwise indicated.
+Manned vipers follow the same rules for [activation](#vipers), however a manned viper can only be activated by its pilot.
+The pilot of a viper that is destroyed is sent to Sickbay.

+When granted a [move](#moves), a pilot may move their ship to an adjacent space area at no cost.
+By discarding 1 Skill card, a pilot may move to a location on any other ship just like other characters.

+Unless otherwise indicated, whenever a pilot stops piloting their viper is returned to the Reserves.
+This includes voluntarily moving to a ship location by discarding a card or being involuntarily moved to the Hangar Deck, Sickbay, Brig, Resurrection Ship, etc.

-While piloting, a pilot may use an action to activate their own viper.
+Pilots may activate their own viper as an action.
 This could mean moving twice in a single turn, first as a move and again as a viper activation.
-Note that landing a viper is *not* available as an action or activation, it is strictly a move.
+Note that discarding a card to move to another ship is *not* available as an action or activation, it is strictly a move.

 ### Cylon Players